Night Auditor Salary

 Popular Skills for Night Auditor

-Night Auditors seem to exploit a large range of skills on the job.
-Most notably, skills in Bilingual, Bookkeeping, Data Entry, and Microsoft Word are correlated to pay that is above average.
-Those listing Systems Computer/Console Operations as a skill should be prepared for drastically lower pay.
-Accounting and Computer Service also typically command lower compensation.
-It is often found that people who know Auditing are also skilled in Customer Relations.
+Night Auditors report using a large range of skills on the job.
+Most notably, skills in Bilingual, Bookkeeping, Microsoft Excel, and Data Entry are correlated to pay that is above average.
+At the other end of the pay range are skills like Systems Computer/Console Operations, Computer Service, and Accounting.
+Those proficient in Auditing are, more often than not, also skilled in Customer Relations.

 Pay by Experience Level for Night Auditor

 Pay Difference by Location

-For Night Auditors, location is an influential factor in determining pay.
-American cities to the east — New York, Philadelphia, and Washington — all offer salaries upward of the national average; in fact, these names represent the highest-paid cities for Night Auditors in the country.
-Falling short of the national average by 19 percent, the area with the worst salaries is Tulsa.
-Not at the bottom but still paying below the median are employers in Jacksonville and Memphis (10 percent lower and 5 percent lower, respectively).
+Night Auditors can earn above-average salaries when they head east to Philadelphia, New York, and Washington, the three most well-paid cities in the country for Night Auditors.
+Trailing the national average by 19 percent, Tulsa is the market with the smallest paychecks.
+Not at the bottom but still paying below the median are employers in Jacksonville and Memphis (11 percent lower and 5 percent lower, respectively).